 where $\hat{\mathbf{y}}_{n}$ denotes the ground truth label $\mathbf{y}_{n}$ if $n\in L$ and is sampled from $q_\theta(\mathbf{y}_{n}|\mathbf{x}_V)$ if $n\in U$.
 Using the same notations, the other objective function used for optimizing $\phi$ while holding $\theta$ fixed is:

-The first step of training GMNN is to initialize $q_\theta$ by maximizing the last term in (\ref{Otheta}) for $\theta$.
+The first step of training a GMNN is to initialize $q_\theta$ by maximizing the last term in (\ref{Otheta}) for $\theta$.
 This corresponds to an ordinary GNN trained without accounting for label correlations.
 The accuracy of this initial $q_\theta$ model will thus provide a baseline to compare with the full GMNN model.
-Second, fix $\theta$ and maximize $\phi$ in (\ref{Ophi}), this is the $M$-step.
+Second, fix $\theta$ and optimize $\phi$ in (\ref{Ophi}), this is the $M$-step.
 At last, optimize (\ref{Otheta}) for $\theta$ while holding $\phi$ fixed, this is the $E$-step.
 Repeat the $M$ and $E$ step until convergence.
-Experience shows that $q_\theta$ is consistently a better predictor than $p_\phi$ \cite{qu2019gmnn}.
+Experience shows that $q_\theta$ consistently yields a better predictor than $p_\phi$ \citep{qu2019gmnn}.